onsi/ginkgo/docs/index.md

 #### Attaching Additional Information to Progress Reports

+**This section describes an experimental feature and the public-facing interface may change in a future minor version of Ginkgo**

 Ginkgo also allows you to attach Progress Report providers to provide additional information when a progress report is generated.
 For example, these could query the system under test for diagnostic information about its internal state and report back.
 You attach these providers via `AttachProgressReporter`.
 For example:

 ```go